mobjoy0/MetaTrader5-vnc-docker/README.md

 2. **MetaTrader 5 Installation**: After Mono installation completes, the MetaTrader 5 installer will launch automatically.
 Follow the installation wizard to complete the MT5 setup.

-3. Once both installations are complete, you can launch MetaTrader 5 from the desktop or applications menu.
+3. Once both installations are complete, MetaTrade5 will launch automatically.

 ## Configuration